 A café and two croissants in the morning are one of the pleasure of the city.
 But, pastries these days get very sophisticated and are sold in futuristic shops.
 Pierre Hermé is world famous for his macaroons, small cakes whose body is formed of two biscuits with almond powder and the heart a scented cream.
 A sweetness that Pierre Hermé, who began his career at 14 years with Gaston Lenôtre, in 1976, before joining Fauchon a few years later, did not like at first.
 "I thought it was too sweet," he says.
 "What made me want to work the macaroon is that there was not much choice, just coffee, chocolate, vanilla.
 I thought there was really a field of creativity to explore.
 More information.

-Place de la Madeleine concentrates a great number of fine food stores.
+Place de la Madeleine has good food and wine stores.
+Hédiard and Fauchon stores, once very famous, have closed down.
 Locate Madeleine on Paris map.

 Patrick Roger chocolate: 3, place de la Madeleine